Ehanlion/mist_obsidian/-1. Global Lands of Mist/NPCs, Creatures/Frost-Bound Wardens.md

-Regional Location: In the seas of Mist
+Regional Location: The Seas of Mist
 Subsection: Wander deep within [[The Shrouds of the Frost-Bound Wardens]]
 # True Nature:
 The true nature of the Wardens are that they are constructs, powered by [[The Aether-Veil Projector]] and can be shutdown via [[The Mist Codex]].
 They are a feature that is enabled within [[The Mist Codex]] to provide a layer of defense.